Instructor: Dr. Brant Jones

 There are several activities that will contribute to your learning in this class:

-In this course, you are encouraged to discuss homework problems with other students in order to enhance your own learning and understanding of the material.
-However, the homework writeups and exam assessments must reflect your own work.
+In this course, you are encouraged to discuss homework problems with other students in order to enhance your own learning.
+However, the material you submit must be your own work.
 You are expected to abide by the JMU Honor Code.

-Please take advantage of office hours, and feel free to drop by my office at other times.
+Please take advantage of office hours and the tutors in the learning center.
 You do not need an appointment.
 If I'm in my office, I'll be happy to discuss the course with you.
-If you cannot make the regular office hours, email me so that we can schedule an appointment.

 JMU abides by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, which mandate reasonable accommodations be provided for students with documented disabilities.
 If you have a disability and may require some type of instructional and/or examination accommodations, please contact me early in the semester so that I can provide or facilitate provision of accommodations you may need.
 If you have not already done so, you will need to register with the Office of Disability Services, the designated office on campus to provide services for students with disabilities.
 The office is located in Wilson Hall, Room 107 and you may call 540-568-6705 for more information.